jsnyders/ClimbingComp/README.md

 node
 > process.exit();
 ```

+Currently developing and testing with node version v0.12.4.
+Need to verify working on newer versions of node.

 The node package manager (npm) should come bundled with node.js.
 Two other node tools are needed.
 Install grunt and bower globally: